ambitioninc/django-entity-subscription/README.rst

     Source.objects.create(
         name='new_products',
         display_name='New Products',
-        description='Tells you whenver a new item is available in the store.'
+        description='Tells you whenever a new item is available in the store.'
     )